-- 9.6.2 Credit cards should be used predominately for travel and expenses whilst on University business.
+- 9.6.1 Applications for a University credit card should be made to the Procurement Office using the process outlined on the credit card webpage. - 9.6.2 Credit cards should be used predominately for travel and expenses whilst on University business.
 Payments must be for valid business expenses only. - 9.6.3 Any purchases made using a credit card must comply with the University's Expenses and Method of Ordering policies. - 9.6.4 The use of cards is governed by the University's Credit Card Policy which outlines the conditions of use and fraud prevention requirements.
 Failure to adhere to the requirements set out in this document will result in this facility being withdrawn and the card suspended or cancelled. - 9.6.5 As outlined in the Expenses policy, the University reserves the right to recover any inappropriate or unauthorised expenditure made using a corporate card from the cardholder's salary if necessary.